pszkotak/openthread/examples/platforms/nrf52811/README.md

 ## Diagnostic module

-nRF52811 supports, with some additional features [OpenThread Diagnostics Module][DIAG].
+nRF52811 supports [OpenThread Diagnostics Module][DIAG], with some additional features.

 For more information, see [nRF Diag command reference][nRFDIAG].